Help Center/ Cloud Bastion Host/ User Guide/ Operation/ Host Operation/ Logging In to Resources Using an SSH Client for O&M

 • Select Public Key, select a user key from the Browse drop-down list, enter the password, and click OK.

-4. Log in to the CBH system.
+4. Log in to your bastion host.

 If an SSH client is used, password, SMS message, mobile token, and OTP can be used for login identity authentication.
 To use mobile SMS message, mobile OTP, and OTP authentication methods, configure multifactor verification.
 For details, see Configuring User Login Restrictions.